This post is also available in: Indonesia (Indonesian) 简体中文 (Chinese (Simplified))

 No Difference Between Locals and Foreigners

-Under the Indonesian labour law, there is no expressed difference between the regulations that apply to locals and foreign nationals.
-The Indonesian Labour Law is the main legislation that governs all the employee relations in the country.
+Under Indonesia labour law, there is no explicit distinction between the regulations that apply to locals and foreign nationals.
+The Indonesian Labour Law is the primary legislation that governs all employee relations in the country.
 It specifically focuses on the relationship of the employment, the terms and conditions while employed, and the termination regulations.

 However, there are two categories of employees available in Indonesia.
 The two categories are defined under Law No. 13 of 2003 on Manpower (Labour Law).
 The two categories are: